PURPOSE OF THE KICKSTART SCHEME

 All job opportunities will be advertised through the Job Centre and Job Coaches will provide interview applicants for each post, focusing on those young people most at risk of long-term unemployment.

 Organisations must be registered with the Charity Commission or / and Companies House and have submitted at least one year of accounts.
 This is due to the DWP ‘Spotlight’ fiscal checks.
 This check is carried out on all applicants once a gateway has submitted an application to DWP.

 The fiscal checks will also highlight if DWP consider your organisation financially high risk.
 If they do, unfortunately, they will not take your application any further.

 WHAT CAN WCVA OFFER?

-WCVA has invited applications through WCVA’s Multiple Application Portal (MAP).
+WCVA is inviting applications to the Kickstart Scheme through our Multiple Application Portal (MAP).
 All applications will be reviewed, and additional information may be requested to strengthen applications and confirm feasibility of the number and types of job roles.

 REGISTERING WITH MAP